 Thanks for Nothing: The Economics of Single Motherhood since 1980

-In 1980, single mother families were about five times as two-parent families to be poor.
-In 2022, single mother families were still five times as likely to be poor.
-How can that be, given the dramatic increases in female education and labor force participation over the past few decades?
+In 1980, single mother families were five times more likely than two-parent families to be poor.
+Forty years later, single-mother families are still five times more likely to be poor.
+How can this be given the vast increases in education and employment achieved by American women over this time period?
+This book makes sense of this conundrum.